TheOrbMaverick/AirBnB_clone/README.md

 - Navigate to the directory containing the project files.

-- Run the console.py file with: ./console.py
+- Run the console.py file with: "./console.py"

 - Type "help" in the console for documentation.

 ### Available Commands
 The command interpreter supports the following commands:

+- "help": Display a list of available commands or provide help for a specific command.
+- "create": Create a new instance of a specified class.